BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-08-12-gophercon-uk-london-2023.md

 **Enter Distributed Tracing**:
 A game-changer in the debugging realm, distributed tracing offers a comprehensive view of a request's lifecycle.
 It stands as a potent tool to combat production issues effectively.
 With end-to-end visibility, distributed tracing is meant to level up your debugging power!
+We, Bedrock, already been using distributed tracings for a while in our PHP codebase, which allow us to rapidly debug and understand problems in production when incidents happen ;)

 ## The Hacker's Guide to JWT Security
 JSON Web Tokens (JWTs) come with their own set of caveats that need to be carefully considered to ensure a robust security level.